colgatto/Poliparser/Examples/README.md

 - **Input**: `Array`
 - **Output**: `Array`

-returns a shallow copy of a portion of an array into a new array object selected from start to end (end not included) where start and end represent the index of items in that array.
+Returns a shallow copy of a portion of an array into a new array object selected from start to end (end not included) where start and end represent the index of items in that array.

 | Parameter | Type | Description | Required |
 | - | - | - | - |